What are the hardest countries to visit in the world?

 There is another option.
 You can get a transit visa if you are entering Turkmenistan via a land border and continuing on to another country.
 This is what we did.

-The hardest countries to visit: The empty streets of Ashgabat, the capital city of Turkmenistan
+The hardest countries to visit: The empty streets of Ashgabat, the capital city of Turkmenistan.
+For US citizens, this the toughest country to visit.

 However, when it comes to your visa, it’s all done by your travel agency.
 Simply turn up to have a glimpse into the everyday life of the most secretive regime.
 And please follow the rules.
 Entry to North Korea is currently not possible for US and South Korean passport holders.

 Why go?
-As a traveller, there will always be the desire to travel somewhere so distinctively different to our own home country.
+As a traveller, there will always be the desire to travel somewhere so distinctively different from our own home country.
 North Korea is just that.
 If you are not sure if you should visit North Korea, read this article Should you visit North Korea?
+Is it Unethical?

 10 Hardest countries to visit in the world: North Korea